suspiciously36/SETA-demo/README.md

             4. Shared access must respect permission level (read or write).

+        Root Role (Higher Order Manageability)

+            1. All manageability that a Manager has, plus:

+                - Delete users from the system.

+                - Delete teams from the system.

 _Project Status_

     Core authentication and RBAC logic is in place.